 Tips for Audio and Video Recording (short and long versions) can be downloaded from the links below.
 You may like to print them and put a laminated copy alongside the podium in lecture venues, to assist lecturers in optimising the audio and video aspects of their presentation.

 Tips for Audio and Video Recording - short version

 Tips for Audio and Video Recording - long version

 We would also advise all faculty using Panopto to review the informative guides on creating accessible resources from the Centre for Teaching and Learning, particularly the guide on "Creating accessible Powerpoints".

 If you have any other questions regarding legalities, recording or setting up recordings please visit the Frequently Asked Questions section on the Help site.
 If you wish to view the departments that are currently using the Panopto Service please visit the Departments page.
+A list of departmental disability co-ordinators can be found here.
 Additionally, please visit the Panopto Accessibility page for more information.